lsandig/Kirstine.jl/docs/src/tutorial.md

 ```

 Their relative D-[`efficiency`](@ref) means
-that `s2` on average only needs `0.72` as many observations as the equidistant design
+that `s2` on average only needs `0.72` as many observations as the equidistant design with `4` points
 in order to achieve the same estimation accuracy.

 Suppose we now actually want to run the experiment on ``n=42`` units.